r-craig73/volunteer_tracker/readme.md

 5. Returns all projects from the database to a saved array, each element is a project variable.
 6. Returns project's title.
 7. Returns project's id (nil) before saving, returns project id value (integer) after saving.
-8. Returns a project by finding the project_id number.
+8. Returns a project by finding the project's primary id number.
 9. Allow user to delete all projects after saving.
 10. Allow user to update a project title after saving.
 11. Returns a lit of volunteers for a specific project (ongoing).